CEatBTU/FGPU/README.md

 - **An RTL description of the FGPU architecture**, in VHDL, which can be used for behavioral simulation and FPGA-targeted implementation -- see the [RTL](rtl/) folder.
 - **An LLVM-based FGPU compiler** -- see the the [compiler](compiler/) folder.
 - **Files for running behavioral simulation in Mentor ModelSim** -- see the [project_modelsim](project_modelsim/) folder.
 - **Files for setting up simulation and implementation projects in Xilinx Vivado**.
-In the current version, only the [Zynq-7000 ZC706] board is supported -- see the [project_vivado](project_vivado/) folder.
 - **Pre-generated bitstreams** to quickly test FGPU applications in the [Zynq-7000 ZC706], skipping the HW generation step -- see the [bitstreams](bitstreams/) folder.
 - **Examples of OpenCL kernels** for execution in the FGPU -- see the [kernels](kernels/) folder.
 - **Examples of complete benchmarks** for execution in an ARM+FGPU processing system configured using the Vivado SDK -- see the [benchmark](benchmark/) folder.